Tangjiyi0416/Wandcraft/README.md

 Hopefully, it will no longer be the case with this mod.

-This mod adds many upgrade spells for wands includiing "Reduce Recharge Time", "Anti-shuffle" and more!
+This mod adds some upgrade spells for wands includiing "Reduce Recharge Time", "Anti-shuffle" and more!

 Hope you enjoy this mod.
 And if you have any suggestions be sure to leave me a comment!